tdunham19/OrbiSeq/README.md

 ## Output files

-- The pipeline outputs the best reference, alignments, and consensus sequence files.
-The files are located in the following results directories:
+The pipeline outputs the best reference, alignments, and consensus sequence files.
+By default the pipeline outputs files to the results folder unless specified.
+Users can change the output location using the --outdir parameter.

+Within the chosen output directory, files will be organized into subfolders named after the tool used as described below:

 - Illumina
 	- Quality Assessment:
-		- FastQC - {sample.id}_fastqc.html in ./results/fastqc
+		- FastQC - {sample.id}_fastqc.html in ./outdir/fastqc
-		- MultiQC - *_multiqc_report.html in ./results/multiqc
+		- MultiQC - *_multiqc_report.html in ./outdir/multiqc
 	- Best10 Reference:
-		- {sample.id}_best10_reference.fa in ./results/identify
+		- {sample.id}_best10_reference.fa in ./outdir/identify
 	- Consensus sequences:
-		- ivar - {sample_id}.ivar_consensus.fasta in ./results/concatenate
+		- ivar - {sample_id}.ivar_consensus.fasta in ./outdir/concatenate
-		- ViralConsensus - {sample_id}._new_draft_seq.fa in ./results/final
+		- ViralConsensus - {sample_id}._new_draft_seq.fa in ./outdir/final
 	- Alignments:
-		- to best10 reference: bowtie2 - {sample_id}.new_draft_seq.sam or .bam in ./results/bowtie2
+		- to best10 reference: bowtie2 - {sample_id}.new_draft_seq.sam or .bam in ./outdir/bowtie2
-		- to final consensus sequence: bowtie2 - {sample_id}.best10_refseq.sam or .bam in ./results/bowtie2
+		- to final consensus sequence: bowtie2 - {sample_id}.best10_refseq.sam or .bam in ./outdir/bowtie2

 - Nanopore
 	- Quality Assessment:
-		- PycoQC - summary.html in ./results/pycoqc
+		- PycoQC - summary.html in ./outdir/pycoqc
-		- Nanoplot - NanoPlot-report.html in ./results/nanoplot
+		- Nanoplot - NanoPlot-report.html in ./outdir/nanoplot
 	- Best10 Reference:
-		- {sample.id}_best10_reference.fa in ./results/identify
+		- {sample.id}_best10_reference.fa in ./outdir/identify
 	- Consensus sequence:
-		- ViralConsensus - {sample_id}.new_draft_seqs.fa in ./results/final
+		- ViralConsensus - {sample_id}.new_draft_seqs.fa in ./outdir/final
 	- Alignments:
-		- to best10 reference: minimap2 - {sample_id}.new_draft_seq.sam or .bam in ./results/minimap2
+		- to best10 reference: minimap2 - {sample_id}.new_draft_seq.sam or .bam in ./outdir/minimap2
-		- to final consensus sequence: minimap2 - {sample_id}.best10_refseq.sam or .bam in ./results/minimap2
+		- to final consensus sequence: minimap2 - {sample_id}.best10_refseq.sam or .bam in ./outdir/minimap2

 ## Workflow Steps